spacetimeengineer/spacetimeengine/README.md

 status(unstable)
 ================
 There are significant upgrades which will be rolled out later this week.
 I have been testing and optimizing and thinking about how I should move forward with this repo.
 Currently some of these solutions take weeks to solve.
-I feel bad about giving an unstable repo to the public but I needed some initial feedback based on the direction I was taking.
+My apologies, I feel bad about giving an unstable repo to the public but I needed some initial feedback.

 New Features
 ============